 17. Pooping in the toilet could be challenging

 Some boys may take more time to start pooping in the toilet.
 They just want to have a diaper on for poop.
-No matter what, they would not want to use the toilet.
+No matter what, they would not want to use the potty.

-In that case, you may want to wait for your child to feel ready to poop in the toilet.
+In that case, you may want to wait for your child to feel ready to poop in the big potty.

 Even if that seems impossible, just give your child some time, and he would get it sooner than later.
 Moreover, you have to encourage him first to sit down and then pee.
 Chances are he may not be able to resist a bowel movement any longer.